Wyldecrest Parks

-In August 2022, Alfie Best, chairman Wyldecrest Parks started a petition to enable all Residential Park Home residents should be eligible for £400 electricity grant.
-The petition reached more than 12,000 signatures.
-On 29 July the Government announced a new provision to deliver equivalent support this winter for energy bills to residents of park homes and other households which will not benefit from the Energy Bills Support Scheme discount.
-An announcement with details on how and when these households across Great Britain can access this support will be made this Autumn.

 History

 The company was founded in 1991 with the purchase of Lakeview Park in Romford, Essex by its present chairman Alfie Best.
 It was originally based in Rainham, Essex but later moved its headquarters to West Thurrock, Essex.
 Wyldecrest Park is a residential mobile home park brand, and Wyldecrest Holiday Park is a sub- brand which focuses on the holiday parks including a golf course.

 The company operates a charity called the Wyldecrest Charitable Trust.